-It is after all the best time for many to slow down a bit for rest and relaxation with merrymaking activities than hard reading and writing to be of the ways to continue.
+It is after all the best time for many to slow down a bit for rest and relaxation and merrymaking activities than hard reading and writing to be the ways to continue.

 It is then needless to mention there is no logical ground for antagonism between <christ> and <christianity> on the epistemological account by which we are of religious assertions with theist.